Shrutibhargava2004/MediTrain-AI/README.md

 ## Features

-* **Conversational Context**: Retains the context of recent interactions to provide relevant and cohesive responses.
+* **Store Conversation History**: Stores the conversations of every session for future use.
 * **Medical Focus**: Tailored to assist with general medical questions while avoiding direct diagnoses.
 * **Flask-Based UI**: Intuitive and interactive web-based interface for seamless user interaction.
 * **Empathetic Responses**: Ensures responses are clear, considerate, and accurate.